Coming Home From College? Be Prepared for Changes

 by Jane Parent

 Only a few days until Thanksgiving!
-Hey college freshmen – are you looking forward to your first trip back home since college life began?
+Hey college freshmen—are you looking forward to coming home from college?
 You’re probably thinking of how excited the dog will be to see you, the delicious meals your mom will prepare, the ecstatic welcome by your lonely and forlorn parents back into the family fold.
 Think your parents have been literally sitting there waiting for you to come home?
 You may be in for a surprise.
 While you’ve been gone, your family has spread out to absorb the space you vacated, literally and figuratively.
 Your parents have undergone some changes, too, that you may be surprised to see.
-What kind of parents will greet you when you return home for Thanksgiving?
+What kind of parents will greet you when you come home from college?